-The management objectives for RMC is to achieve low AML as immediately as possible and to maintain AML over the 10-year plan period through population controls and removal of additional excess animals if the population again exceeds AML.
-BLM would implement population growth suppression measures to include:
+The management objectives for RMC is to achieve low AML as immediately as possible and to maintain AML over the 10-year plan period through population controls and removal of additional excess animals if/when the population again exceeds AML.
+BLM would implement population control measures to include:

-- Administration of fertility control measures (i.e. PZP vaccines, GonaCon vaccine or newly developed vaccine formulations, IUDs) to released mares - Sex ratio adjustment to 60% male and 40% female
+- Administration of population control measures (i.e. PZP vaccines, GonaCon vaccine or newly developed vaccine formulations, IUDs) to released mares - Sex ratio adjustment to 60% male and 40% female

-A very large fraction of the mare population within AML would need to be effectively contraceptive in order to cause substernal decline in the annual growth rate.
-The winequus population modeling shows that even with a high fraction of mares treated the population is still anticipated to grow over time.
-Other population models have shown that a combination of removals and fertility control can lead to more efficient wild horse population management than either gathers along, or fertility control along (de Seve and Boyles-Griffin 2013, Fonner and Bohara 2017).
+A very large proportion of the mare population within AML would need to be effectively contracepted in order to cause substantial decline in the annual growth rate.
+The Win Equus population modeling shows that even with a high fraction of mares treated the population is still anticipated to grow over time.
+Other population models have shown that a combination of removals and fertility control can lead to more efficient wild horse population management than either gats along, or fertility control alone (de Seve and

+Boyles-Griffin 2013, Fonner and Bohara 2017).

-Gather methods would include helicopter drive, bait, and water trapping.
+Gather methods would include helicopter drive, and bait, and water trapping.
 It is expected that not all horses would be able to be captured, as gather efficiencies rarely exceed 80-85% especially in larger Complexes.
 As a result, a proportion of wild horses (15-20%+) in the project area would not be captured or treated through the 10-year period of the Proposed Action.
 As shown in Table 3, it is estimated that approximately 46 horses would be released following the initial gather event to result in a post gather population size of 110 wild horses within the Roberts Mountain Complex boundaries.
 This would equate to an estimated 34 studs and 12 mares released within the HMA during the initial gather to provide a post gather sex ratio of 60:40 favoring studs given an estimated on-range sex ratio of 50:50 in the uncaptured horses.
-The post gather population would be comprised of approximately 12 mares treated with some form of fertility control, 32 untreated mares, and 66 studs within the boundaries of the HMAs and any remaining uncaptured, untreated horses outside of HMA boundaries.
+The post gather population would be comprised of approximately 12 mares treated with some form of population control, 32 untreated mares, and 66 studs within the boundaries of the HMAs and any remaining uncaptured, untreated horses outside of HMA boundaries.
+Refer to Chapter 7.0 of the SIR which discusses the expected efficacy rates of population control measures.

-At the current population, if a single gather were to be immediately implemented to reach low AML, the BLM would gather and remove approximately 809 excess wild horses within the Complex.
-However, the wild horse population grows each year and if an initial gather is delayed, or if multiple gathers are necessary to achieve low AML, the number of excess wild horses needing gather and removal to achieve low AML would be higher.
-All components incorporated into the Proposed Action would allow BLM to achieve management goals and objectives of attaining a herd size that will not exceed AML and TNEB on the range as identified within the WFRHBA.
+At the current population, if a single gather were to be immediately implemented to reach low AML, the BLM would gather and remove approximately 1,000 and 954 excess wild horses, respectively, within the project area.
+However, the wild horse population grows each year and if an initial gather is delayed, or if multiple gathers are necessary to achieve low AML, the number of excess wild horses needing gather and removal to achieve low AML could be higher.
+All components incorporated into the Proposed Action would allow BLM to achieve management goals and objectives of attaining a herd size within the AML range and TNEB on the range as identified within the WFRHBA.